Diffusion-like recommendation with enhanced similarity of objects: Results

+For most of aforementioned diffusion-like methods, the summation formula $\sum_{l=1}^{m}{\frac{a_{l\alpha }a_{l\beta}}{k_{u_l}}}$ is a common component of the transfer equations.
+Zhou et al. \cite{10} defined this summation formula as the \emph{Resource-allocation (RA)} index, which is regarded as a significant similarity measure of two objects because it considers not only the number of common users but also the degrees of these common users.
+Fig.\ref{fig:1} shows the distributions of RA index on three data sets.
+It is clear that the distributions follow almost power-law, which indicates that the RA similarities of most pairs of objects are weak and the RA value ranges a large scope (see Table.\ref{tab:ss}).

+For the user-object bipartite network, the RA similarity can not effectively distinguishes the similarity of objects in an appropriate scale.
+Fig.\ref{fig:2} plots the heat map of RA similarity against degrees of arbitrary pair of objects on three data sets (Fig.2(a), Fig.2(b), Fig.2(c)). the darker is the color, the bigger is the RA similarity of two objects.
+We find that a majority of RA values are very low, especially for the pairs of small-degree objects, which validates again the heavy-tailed distribution of RA values.

+Note that the RA index is a key factor in measuring the resource transfer between objects.
+Based on above empirical results, we infer that a few large-degree objects receive much resource (recommending opportunity), while a majority of small-degree objects get little resource, thus are seldom recommended.
+What is more, two popular objects are likely to be bought by the same users, which does not mean these two objects are similar to each other.
+On the contrary, two niche objects bought by the same users may have high similarity.
+Thus, the recommendation performance may be improved if we modify the RA index to intentionally decrease (increase) the similarities of large-degree (small-degree) objects.
+Specifically, the negative effect of power-law distribution of RA values will be weaken by giving an exponent $\sigma < 1$ on the shoulder of RA index, named \emph{Enhanced Resource Allocation (ERA)} index:

-By adjusting the parameter $\sigma$ to appropriate values, we get the heat map of ERA similarities against the degrees of objects on three datasets (Fig.\ref{fig:2}), where $\sigma = 0.7$ for MovieLens(Fig.2(b)), $\sigma = 0.6$ for Netflix(Fig.2(d)) and $\sigma = 0.8$ for RYM(Fig.2(f)).
-Compared with Fig.2(a), Fig.2(c) and Fig.2(e) respectively, we find that the similarities of many pairs of objects are increased from RA index to ERA index, reflected by larger area of darker color in the figure.
+By adjusting the parameter $\sigma$ of ERA similarity to appropriate values, we get the heat map of ERA similarities against the degrees of objects on three datasets (Fig.\ref{fig:2}), where $\sigma = 0.7$ for MovieLens(Fig.2(d)), $\sigma = 0.6$ for Netflix(Fig.2(e)) and $\sigma = 0.8$ for RYM(Fig.2(f)).
+Compared with Fig.2(a), Fig.2(b) and Fig.2(c) respectively, we find that the similarities of many pairs of small degree objects are increased from RA index to ERA index, reflected by larger area of darker color in the figure.